Israel Targets Hezbollah Intel HQ In Lebanon, Iran Says It Will Not Back Down

-The air attack on Beirut, part of a wide assault that has driven more than 1.2 million Lebanese from their homes, was reported to have targeted the potential successor to the leader of Hezbollah assassinated by Israel a week ago.
+The air attack on Beirut, part of a wider assault that has driven more than 1.2 million Lebanese from their homes, was reported to have targeted the potential successor to the leader of Iran-backed Hezbollah, Sayyed Hassan Nasrallah, assassinated by Israel a week ago.

 Hashem Safieddine's fate was unclear and neither Israel nor Hezbollah have offered any comment.